I will never forget:

 * John who makes sure Dad still has a ride to anything at church and is “on call” when we need him.

-* God who was there and present – at times through the people He sent to us.
+* God who was there and present – most often through the people He sent to us.